bmo-node/bmo/docs/packages/bundle/README.md

 ```

 Loads a configuration and dependency bundle, but does not resolve or perform the injection.
-config is the same as the constructor and takes precedent over the config passed there.
+The config parameter is the same as the constructor and takes precedent over the config value passed there.

 Build a bundle: